nightscout/trio-docs/docs/install/ecosystem/loop-follow.md

 LoopFollow does not communicate directly with Trio's database or app—instead, it uses Nightscout as the data source and Apple Push Notification Service (APNS) for remote commands.

-Learn more about LoopFollow at [Loop and Learn](https://www.loopandlearn.org/loop-follow/) or in the [LoopFollow Docs](https://loopfollowdocs.org).
 ---

 ## What LoopFollow Does